Dylan-Israel/100-angular-challenges/src/app/directives/copy/README.md

 # Copy Directive

-Create a directive that copies the text provided.
+Create a directive that copies the text provided and notifies the user it was copied using the SnackbarService.

 ## Tips
 ---